efraincjr/MyReactPortfolio/README.md

 <br>

 ## Description:
 This is my gitHub portfolio page.
-Six applications are featured on the homepage with clickable links.
+4 applications are featured on the homepage with clickable links.
 Use the tabs to navigate the website.
 <br><br>

 ## Links: <br>